jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/4_Physical_Load.typ

 Now that this initial question has been clearly answered, methods should be presented for how a load can be physically applied to the aircraft through #gls("lie").
 A list of methods that were considered is given in @tab_30.

+// TODO either singular or plural - get it properly
 #figure(
   table(
     columns: (auto),